Parsl/parsl/docs/userguide/futures.rst

       try:
            doubled_x.result()
       except ZeroDivisionError as ze:
-           print("Oops!
-You tried to divide by 0 ")
+           print('Oops!
+You tried to divide by 0 ')
       except Exception as e:
-           print("Oops!
-Something really bad happened")
+           print('Oops!
+Something really bad happened')

 In addition to being able to capture exceptions raised in a specific app executions, Parsl also raises ``DependencyErrors`` when apps are unable to execute due to failures in prior dependent apps.
 That is, an app that is dependent on the successful completion of another app will fail with a dependency error if any of the apps on which it depends fails.